henne90gen/Neon/README.md

 -   the imported file is specified with a relative path to the current source file
 -   e.g. `import "examples/functions.ne"`

+### Standard Library

+- consists of two parts:
+    - functions written in Neon
+        - provides definitions to interface with existing c functions
+        - for example maths functions
+        - still WIP
+    - functions written in C
+        - provides functions that do not exist in available C libraries
+        - for example conversion functions between the different data types

 ## TODO / Ideas

--   standard library
-    -   provide interface to important c functions
 -   complex types
     -   arrays (multidimensional)
     -   compound types (structs)